1998 Winter Paralympics: Mascot

-Torch Relay
+Torch relay

-The torch for the Nagano Paralympics was lit by japanese traditional methods on February 25, 1998 at Yoyogi Park Stadium, in Tokyo as legacy sign from the 1964 Summer Paralympics.
-After stops in Kanagawa Prefecture, Yokohama City, Shizuoka Prefecture, Aichi Prefecture, Nagoya City, and Gifu Prefecture, the torch arrived on Nagano prefecture in Iida on February 26, where it was split in two.
+The torch for the Nagano Paralympics was lit by Japanese traditional methods on February 25, 1998 at Yoyogi Park Stadium, in Tokyo as legacy sign from the 1964 Summer Paralympics.
+After stops in Kanagawa Prefecture, Yokohama City, Shizuoka Prefecture, Aichi Prefecture, Nagoya City, and Gifu Prefecture, the torch arrived on Nagano Prefecture in Iida on February 26, where it was split in two.
 From there, it was carried to Nagano City by 125 relay teams from all cities, towns, and villages in the prefecture in two routes, from east and west.
-The flames were gathered at Nagano Central Square on March 4, evening, the day before the opening ceremony.The final stage began in the morning of the next day, when 24 teams made up of 3 people took turns until the evening of that day when the torch arrived at night during the opening ceremony being held on M-Wave.Two pyres were built for the Games.
-One was the stage cauldron for the opening ceremony and another was permanent who burned until the end of the Games.
-A total of 754 relay runners covered 118.1km during the torch relay.
+The flames were gathered at Nagano Central Square on March 4, evening, the day before the opening ceremony.The final stage began in the morning of the next day, when 24 teams made up of 3 people took turns until the evening of that day when the torch arrived at night during the opening ceremony being held on M-Wave.
+Two pyres were built for the Games.
+One was the stage cauldron for the opening ceremony, and another was a permanent one that burned until the end of the Games.
+A total of 754 relay runners covered 118.1 km during the torch relay.